-With milder temperatures and the relaxation of lockdown measures hopefully in sight, it promises to be a great spring for fishing!
+With milder temperatures and brighter days in April and May, the spring always promises to be a great season for fishing!
 All the same, this can be a moody time of year, especially for coarse and carp fishing.
 Fishing author and Angling Times columnist Dom Garnett has a host of ideas and advice to enjoy your time on the bank.
-Don’t forget to renew your fishing licence when it’s due (our “Which licence do I need?” article is a good read if you’re new to fishing or unsure what you need).

 1. Get your timing right